zigbee-alliance/distributed-compliance-ledger/docs/test-design/vendor_info.md

          * MIN < length < MAX
       * Negative
          * length > MAX
          * сontains spaces or line breaks
+         * value is not URL
+         * URL starts not with https:
+         * URL can't be non-http

    * schemaVersion (Schema Version) - optional(uint16)
       * Positive: